Tairesh/No-Hope/README.md

 - Updated domestic mapgen pallette so now any window in most houses will spawn shattered with 70% chance or fully smashed to frame (20% chance).
 Intact windows will spawn only with remaining 10% chance.
 The same for wooden doors: 60% chance to spawn open (imagine it was pryed open), 20% chance to spawn closed but damaged, 10% chance to spawn smashed to frame.
 Intact doors will spawn only with remaining 10% chance.

 - Removed most of the guaranteed loot spawn in every location in the game.
-I tried to merge these changes into vanilla (https://github.com/CleverRaven/Cataclysm-DDA/pull/44581 5), and in the end I’d say it wasn’t successful.
-But in my mod the chances to spawn guaranteed loot was dropped to 50-80%.
+The chances to spawn guaranteed loot was dropped to 50-80%.

 - Returned moose’s legendary aggression.
 Now it’s the good old machine of destruction as it used to be.